marikomakhm/ada-project/README.md

 - name: name of the officer

 #### panama_papers.nodes.address.csv
-Contains the address of the entities, officiers and intermediaries.
+Contains the address of the entities, officers and intermediaries.
 - node ID: unique identification of the address
 - address: full address.
 If we want to use it, we'll have to parse this field.
 - country code: country code of the address (string)